apache/mesos/docs/multiple-disk.md

 include database storage, write-ahead logs, or other performance-critical applications.

-Another requirement of `Mount` disks is that (on Linux) they map to a `mount` point in the `/proc/mounts` table.
+On Linux, `Mount` disks must map to a `mount` point in the `/proc/mounts` table.
 Operators should mount a physical disk with their preferred file system and provide the mount point as the `root` of the `Mount` in `DiskInfo`'s `source`.

 Aside from the performance advantages of `Mount` disks, applications running on them should be able to rely on disk errors when they attempt to exceed the